zama-ai/concrete/docs/core-features/workarounds.md

-# Common tricks
+# Performance optimisation

-As explained in the [Basics of FHE](fhe\_basics.md), the challenge for developers is to adapt their code to fit FHE constraints.
-In this document we have collected some common examples to illustrate the kind of optimization one can do to get better performance.

-{% hint style="info" %}
-All code snippets provided here are temporary workarounds.
-In future versions of Concrete, some functions described here could be directly available in a more generic and efficient form.
-These code snippets are coming from support answers in our [community forum](https://community.zama.ai)
-{% endhint %}
+This document collects common examples to illustrate how to optimize code for better performance under Fully Homomorphic Encryption (FHE) constraints.
+(Learn more about these constraints in [Basic of FHE](fhe\_basics.md).)

-## Minimum for Two values
+## Minimum for two values

-In this first example, we compute a minimum by creating the difference between two numbers `y` and `x` and conditionally remove this diff from `y` to either get `x` if `y>x` or `y` if `x>y`:
+In this example, we compute the minimum of two numbers `y` and `x`,  by computing the difference between two numbers and conditionally subtracting this difference from `y`.
+This gives either `x` if `y>x` ,or `y` if `x>y`:

 ```python
 import numpy as np